keikai/doc/dev-ref/Filter_Data.md

 ![center](/assets/images/dev-ref/Zss-essentials-filter-example.png)

-In this application, through those buttons on the right hand side we can toggle, clear, and reapply filters and filter data by "Type" column.
+In this application, we can toggle, clear, and reapply filters and filter data by "Type" column through those buttons on the right hand side.

 Here is the source code to implement it: